Skip to main contentAccessibility Statement

 Learning to travel as independently as possible is a life skill that is an important part of growing up.
 Learning these skills as a child and having the opportunity to practice these safely is really important.

-Schools and colleges will provide support for this as part of their curriculum, teaching and learning, and it is important that parent / carer also help with this.
+Schools and colleges will provide support for this as part of their curriculum, teaching and learning, and it is important that parents and carers also help with this.

 Transport provision post-16